nunit/nunit/src/NUnitIntegration/readme.txt

-These tests are run for each scenario from 'src\NUnitIntegration\nunit.integration.tests\TeamCity\CaseLists.cs' and for each .Net Framework (also for some other combinations such as using '--teamcity' command line argument or 'TEAMCITY_PROJECT_NAME' env variable).
+These tests are run for each scenario from 'src\NUnitIntegration\nunit.integration.tests\TeamCity\CaseLists.cs' and for each .Net Framework (also for some other combinations such as using '--teamcity' command line argument or 'TEAMCITY_PROJECT_NAME' environment variable).